≡ Menu

 There are several ways to pay.
 These are the quickest ways for visitors to pay:

 You can pay the Congestion Charge online with TfL.
-You don’t need to register or create a password but you do need to enter your vehicle registration number and the country of registration.
+You do not need to register or create a password, but you do need to enter your vehicle registration number and the country of registration.
 Payment is made by credit or debit card.

 Only use the official Transport for London (TfL) website to pay the Congestion Charge.
 This is the official website URL: